PGEHackathon/resources/README.md

 * **Presentation Template** - a PowerPoint template (.PPTX file) to assist with the final presentation design

-* **Solution Template** - the format for the prediction model for submission and automatic scoring for accuracy and uncertainty model goodness

 * **Hackathon Mixer Slides**- slides shown at the student mixer with summary of the Hackathon